Courtesy of Unsplash.com

 The 12 Days of Aspen festival includes events like cookie decorating and winter DJ yoga, plus an acclaimed series of Aspen Film Academy screenings at the Wheeler Opera House.
 For a midnight toast on December 31, the St. Regis is hosting a free New Year’s party.
 The The Little Nell is also hosting a musical and dining endeavor at its annual Dom Perignon Party.
 Both events are prime for watching the fireworks over Aspen Mountain at 8 p.m. and at midnight.

-When the bombs go off, the party begins.
-Taos Ski Valley ignites the same charges they use to force avalanches to initiate the torchlight parade and fireworks on New Year’s Eve.
-At 6 p.m., the parade begins down the front face of the mountain.
-You’re sure to catch some tricks and wipeouts as the parade hits the bottom face.
-Afterwards, guests move to popular bars in the St. Bernard or Martini Tree for live Latin music and midnight toasts.
-The valley is small, so no driving is required.
-And for the best brews and bites to kick off the evening, head to the German-themed Bavarian, which serves a schnitzel that will change your life.
+On New Year’s Eve, Taos Ski Valley ignites the same charges used to force avalanches for the initiation of their celebratory torchlight parade.
+At 5:30 p.m., the ski parade and laser light show begins down the front face of the mountain.
+You’re sure to catch some tricks and wipeouts as the parade reaches the bottom.
+After, guests move to the popular Martini Tree Bar for live Latin music and midnight toasts.
+(The valley is small, so no driving is required.)
+For the best brews and bites to kick off the evening, head to the German-themed restaurant and bar, The Bavarian, which serves a schnitzel that will change your life.